 - 1. Shall be displayed when it is intended to prohibit traffic, except pedestrians directed by a pedestrian signal head, from entering the intersection or other controlled area.
-Turning after stopping is permitted as stated in Section 4D.04(C)(1). - 2.
-Shall be displayed with the appropriate GREEN ARROW signal indications when it is intended to permit traffic to make a specified turn or turns, and to prohibit traffic from proceeding straight ahead through the intersection or other controlled area, except in protected only mode turn signal faces.
+Turning after stopping is permitted as stated in Item C.1 of Section 4D.04. - 2.
+Shall be displayed with the appropriate GREEN ARROW signal indications when it is intended to permit traffic to make a specified turn or turns, and to prohibit traffic from proceeding straight ahead through the intersection or other controlled area, except in protected only mode turn signal faces, or in protected/permissive mode left-turn operation with separate left-turn signal faces (see Section 4D.06).